thafeezz/MTCdocs/frontend/content/docs/lib/classes/EECS/491/notes.md

 - using one node per replicated cluster on the ring will lead to some nodes handling more keys than others
   - and when clusters join and leave, some clusters will have more keys than others
   - we use virtual nodes to solve this
-- virtual nodes basically split a single clusters work into $v$ different nodes
+- virtual nodes basically split a single clusters work into {%math%}v{%/math%} different nodes
   ![image.png](/images/docs/lib/classes/491/vnodes.png)
   - now keys are more distributed across physical nodes on the ring
     - this also allows certain nodes that can tolerate more load to have more virtual nodes